While holidays are predominantly meant to bring up happy feelings and blissful moments, they do dome with major health risks.

 Make sure you call and mention this to the airport beforehand.
 This is especially important for people who need to mobility aid or to transport your battery wheelchair.
 This makes it easier for you to get through the screening and pre-boarding checkpoints during your trip.

 Thankfully, many airports offer security lines and screening points for people with special needs.
 The officers on such lines are trained to offer you all the assistance you can get and make your journey as comfortable as possible.
 Always mention to the screening officer when you have medical implants and make sure you carry the legal documents to back you up.

-Mobility aids, medical implants and artificial body parts can be affected by the magnetic fields produced by the metal detection equipment.
-These applies to people who own insulin pumps, pacemakers and other medical devices.
+Mobility aids, medical implants, and artificial body parts can be affected by the magnetic fields produced by the metal detection equipment.
+These apply to people who own insulin pumps, pacemakers, and other medical devices.
 If any additional screening is required, the officers should take you to a private room to resolve the issue.

 Can you travel with syringes?

 Syringes can cause you serious trouble at the airport.
 In most cases, without adequate information the airport authority will assume you are violating the rules and get you into major trouble with the law or send you back to your country immediately.

 This is why people with medication that needs syringes need to carry a letter from a legal health professional explaining the need and purpose of your medication and needles.

 You are probably wondering why you just can’t purchase the items on arrival; in most foreign countries, it is difficult for you to purchase some prescription medications or even medical tools that you require for your survival.

 Ensure you check out the airline and country regulations before you choose your desired destination.
 You don’t want to make plans and book a flight only to get stuck or sent back at the airport on arrival.